 Reports submitted to the Hotline are processed in accordance with Finnish law and INHOPE’s Code of Practice.
 The objective of INHOPE is to speed up the removal of illegal materials from the web by promoting the flow of information to authorities and service providers.

 We work in close cooperation with the Finnish National Bureau of Investigation.
-Any and all information pertaining to illegal materials and activities is submitted to the Finnish authorities for assessment and further measures, as necessary.
+Information pertaining to illegal materials and activities is submitted to the Finnish authorities for assessment and further measures according to mutually agreed policies.
 Details (URL) of any materials assessed as illegal and infringing on children’s rights that are hosted on servers abroad will be passed on to the representative of the INHOPE network in the country where the materials are located.
 The hotline service will assess the materials in reference to the country’s legislation and pass on the details to both the local authorities and the service provider so that the materials can be removed from the web as quickly as possible.

 If illegal materials are hosted in Finland, we will also contact the service provider directly to encourage them to contact the Finnish National Bureau of Investigation.
 Due to Finnish legislation, we cannot pass on the URL of the page that contains the materials to the service provider for them to remove the materials or demand that the service provider remove the materials.
 In many other countries, however, the INHOPE hotline service can demand that the service provider remove materials hosted in the country.
 A large proportion of the illegal materials referred to in the received reports are hosted outside Finland, which means that passing on the information within the INHOPE hotline network is important.
 The information is passed on to the other hotlines via the ICCAM system maintained by INHOPE.
 The system also transmits the information to Interpol.